angryziber/kotlin-jooby-svelte-template/README.md

 ## Running from IDE

-# UI
+Some [IDEA](.idea) config is committed to share code style, run configurations, etc with the team.

-## Static/landing pages
+* Open the directory as project

-Are generated using Pebble templates in `ui/static`
+* Click "Import gradle project"

-## Dynamic pages
+* `npm run watch` will run automatically to compile changing UI assets on the fly

-Pages after login use Svelte framework with components in `ui`
+* Choose "LauncherKt" run configuration to start the server (Jooby/Netty)

 ## Adding icons

-The design uses Feather icon set available at https://feather.netlify.com/.
+Uses Feather icon set available at https://feather.netlify.com/.

 To add an icon: